The Gap

 Ridgeline Financial — Denver, San Francisco, New York — Monday, 8:47 AM

 Three states.
 Three different laws.
-One company trying to get it right.
+Ten days to respond.

 CO SB 23-105 CA SB 1162 NYC Local Law 32 TX — No law FL — No law